 Tcond,l = leaving condenser water temperature, ˚C. This will be the water temperature entering the condenser loop (e.g., entering the cooling tower).
 If the chiller is a heat recovery chiller,then the condenser leaving temperature is adjusted to account for both fluid streams as described in the section above on heat recovery chillers.

-The energy input to cooling output ratio function of part-load ratio curve is a bicubic performance curve that parameterizes the variation of the chiller input power ratio as a function of the leaving condenser water temperature and the part-load ratio.
-The part-load ratio is the actual cooling load divided by the chiller’s available cooling capacity.
+The energy input to cooling output ratio function of part-load ratio curve parameterizes the variation of the energy input ratio (EIR).
 The output of this curve is multiplied by the reference EIR (inverse of the reference COP) and the Energy Input to Cooling Output Ratio Function of Temperature Curve to give the EIR at the specific temperatures and part-load ratio at which the chiller is operating.
 This curve should have a value of 1.0 at the reference leaving condenser water temperature with part-load ratio equal to 1.0.
 It is recommended that this performance curve be developed using both full- and part-load performance data.
 The bicubic curve should be valid for the range of condenser water temperatures and part-load ratios anticipated for the simulation (otherwise the program issues warning messages).
+Either of the following two types of curves can be used.

+The first type is a bicubic performance curve that parameterizes the variation of the chiller input power ratio as a function of the leaving condenser water temperature and the part-load ratio.
+The part-load ratio is the actual cooling load divided by the chiller’s available cooling capacity.

 where